JamieJB123/mental-health-awareness-project/README.md

         The success page was a simple HTML page and the lighthouse report was good.
 No improvements required.

+##Bugs & Fixes

+### Combining CSS grid with Bootstrap cards:
+    One key issue encountered during development involved combining CSS Grid with Bootstrap cards.
+The cards were not expanding to fill the space assigned to them within the grid layout.
+This led to inconsistent spacing and a broken visual structure.

+    To diagnose the issue, I used the AI chat embedded within DevTools, which helped me examine the relevant code and pinpoint the root cause.
+The problem stemmed from Bootstrap’s default flex properties, which were overriding the expected grid behavior.

+    The solution involved overriding Bootstrap’s defaults with custom CSS to ensure that the cards expanded correctly within the grid.
+This resolved the layout issue and improved the responsiveness and consistency of the design.

+### Browser Scroll Behaviour
+    I encountered an issue where scroll-padding-top—used to prevent the fixed navbar from overlapping content during internal navigation—suddenly stopped working.
+I had also added custom JavaScript (borrowed from a previous project) to collapse the Bootstrap navbar toggler on internal link clicks.
+Using Microsoft Copilot in VS Code, I investigated the issue and identified that the custom JavaScript was overriding the browser’s default scroll behavior.
+By isolating and testing parts of the script, I was able to remove the conflicting code while preserving the intended navbar collapse functionality.

 ## Credits

 - [Stack Overflow](https://stackoverflow.com/questions) to explore certain problems and get ideas about the issue.